 7. Reaching the Reasons of the Heart

-Part II: Contextual Apologetic Witness to Particular Audiences
+Part 2: Contextual Apologetic Witness to Particular Audiences

 8. Inculturation in Dialogue with Primal Religions